-Arriving May 17, JOHN WICK: CHAPTER 3 – PARABELLUM marks the third film in what has not only become one of the premier modern action franchises, but also a unique and immersive world for audiences to explore in intriguing detail.
+Arriving March 24th, JOHN WICK: CHAPTER 4 marks the fourth film in what has not only become one of the premier modern action franchises, but also a unique and immersive world for audiences to explore in intriguing detail.

-Long after Keanu Reeves’ title character has finished battling literal armies of highly trained, cold-blooded killers, we’ll have an entire society to delve into, thanks to the detail and imagination of writer Derek Kolstad and director Chad Stahelski.
+Long after Keanu Reeves’ title character has finished battling literal armies of highly trained, cold-blooded killers, as well as those powerful leaders at the top of the High Table, we’ll have an entire society to delve into, thanks to the detail and imagination of writer Derek Kolstad and director Chad Stahelski.
 Here are the rules of John Wick’s world.

 Rule #1: Be Nice to the Dog

-The first two JOHN WICK films have earned more than $250 million worldwide.
-That’s a remarkable achievement for a franchise that came out of nowhere, after THE MATRIX fight choreographer Stahelski and his longtime partner, David Leitch, directed Kolstad’s lean, mean script about an assassin (Reeves) who’s drawn out of retirement after Russian mobsters kill Daisy, the dog he received as a gift from his late wife (Bridget Moynahan).
+The first three JOHN WICK films have earned more than $580 million worldwide.
+That’s a remarkable achievement for a franchise that came out of nowhere, after THE MATRIX fight choreographer Chad Stahelski and his longtime partner, David Leitch, directed Derek Kolstad’s lean, mean script about an assassin (Reeves) who’s drawn out of retirement after Russian mobsters kill Daisy, the dog he received as a gift from his late wife (Bridget Moynahan).

 Certainly, “don’t kill a dog” is perhaps the No. 1 rule that all films should follow.
 Even so, it established a fascinating foundation for the world and mythology of JOHN WICK that continues to expand with each new installment and each new choice that the character makes.